IbrahimMhSaeed/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 | SIGKILL | Kill signal.
 It is used to forcefully terminate a process.
 Unlike other signals, the process cannot catch or ignore SIGKILL.                                 |
 | SIGTERM | Termination signal.
 It is a general-purpose signal used to request the termination of a process.
 It allows the process to perform cleanup operations before exiting. |
 | SIGALRM | Alarm signal.
 It is typically used to schedule a process to receive a signal after a specified amount of time has passed.                                      |

+## More About Process Management
+### Types of Processes in Linux

+- Foreground Processes
+depend on the user for input
+also referred to as interactive processes

+- Background Processes
+run independently of the user
+referred to as non-interactive or automatic processes

+### Process States in Linux
+Tutorials
+Questions
+Learning Paths
+For Businesses
+Product Docs
+Social Impact

+Search Community
+TUTORIAL
+Commands for Process Management in Linux
+Published on August 3, 2022
+UNIX/Linux
+author
+Jayant Verma

+Commands for Process Management in Linux
+While we believe that this content benefits our community, we have not yet thoroughly reviewed it.
+If you have any suggestions for improvements, please let us know by clicking the “report an issue“ button at the bottom of the tutorial.

+In this article, we’ll discuss process management in Linux.
+A process in Linux is nothing but a program in execution.
+It’s a running instance of a program.
+Any command that you execute starts a process.

+Types of Processes in Linux
+In Linux processes can be of two types:

+Foreground Processes
+depend on the user for input
+also referred to as interactive processes

+Background Processes
+run independently of the user
+referred to as non-interactive or automatic processes

+Process States in Linux
+A process in Linux can go through different states after it’s created and before it’s terminated.
+These states are:

+Running

+Sleeping

+Interruptible sleep
+Uninterruptible sleep
+Stopped

+Zombie

+A process in running state means that it is running or it’s ready to run.

+The process is in a sleeping state when it is waiting for a resource to be available.

+A process in Interruptible sleep will wakeup to handle signals, whereas a process in Uninterruptible sleep will not.

+A process enters a stopped state when it receives a stop signal.

+Zombie state is when a process is dead but the entry for the process is still present in the table.